Skip to main content

 The general rule is that you cannot claim tax credits (working tax credit or child tax credit) at the same time as universal credit.
 Where someone already getting tax credits makes a claim for universal credit, their tax credit claim will end immediately even if they are not entitled to universal credit.

 If you are already getting tax credits, it is very important to check carefully and get advice before making a claim for universal credit.
-Some people may be financially better off getting universal credit, others will be worse off and in that case, it is likely to be better to wait for the formal migration exercise as they may qualify for transitional protection.
+Some people may be financially better off getting universal credit, others will be worse off and in that case, it is likely to be better to wait for their formal migration notice under the migration exercise as you may qualify for transitional protection.

-Not all tax credit claimants will move to universal credit.
-People who have reached their state pension credit age (both claimants in a joint claim) will need to claim pension credit instead.
+Not all tax credit claimants will move to universal credit, some will be asked to claim pension credit instead depending on their circumstances.
 We explain more about this below.

 Voluntary and natural migration to universal credit